 Cellulose insulation is made from newspapers, so it will burn

-Cel-Pak and Nu-Wool have an 83% recycled content, primarily over-issue newsprint and other ground wood paper sources.
+Cel-Pak has an 83% recycled content, primarily over-issue newsprint and other ground wood paper sources.
 The paper is fully fiberized (reduced to cellulose fiber) and infused with borate, a naturally occurring mineral.
 Borate gives cellulose a Class A fire rating.
 In fact, a cellulose insulated structure is arguably safer than one insulated with another insulation, because borate treated cellulose helps limit the spread of a fire and produces no smoke.

 Cellulose is expensive

 As a rule, cellulose insulation costs more to install than glass fiber and less to install than sprayed foams.
 Cellulose offers performance advantages that go beyond R-Value, so the extra expense is quickly recovered, and the savings just go on and on.
 Because cellulose offers comparable savings to typical sprayed foam installations, you save money at installation, and the savings just continue.
 So we believe the right answer is that cellulose represents the best total value, dollar for dollar, among common competing insulations.

 Cellulose produces funny smells

 National Fiber's Cel-Pak cellulose insulation is an all borate formulations (for fire, pest and mold resistance).
 Borate is on odorless mineral that doesn't outgas, which is a fancy way to say National Fiber's Cel-Pak product doesn't produce funny smells.
 Some cellulose manufacturers use an ammonium sulfate/borate mix.
 That can produce objectionable odors, under the right conditions.
 If you insist on our all borate formulations, you'll never have this problem.